Thriving in a Value-Based Environment: 5 Post-Acute Trends Shaping the Landscape

 Post-acute care is a vital component of a patient’s healthcare journey.
 Between 2008 and 2013, the number of Medicare patients transitioning from hospitals into post-acute care increased by nearly 5 percent.
 The importance of post-acute providers, who are responsible for helping patients safely return to their normal lives after a hospital stay, increases as healthcare continues its shift from payment-centered to patient-centered care.
 We took a closer look at some of the biggest trends impacting post-acute care today, and what these changes mean for providers in this space.

-Higher quality care isn’t only necessary for reducing readmissions, but also for caring for a new population.
-Baby boomers, the second largest generation, are beginning to utilize healthcare services at high rates.
+- Baby boomers with multiple chronic conditions – Higher quality care isn’t only necessary for reducing readmissions, but also for caring for a new population.
+Baby boomers, the second-largest generation, are beginning to utilize healthcare services at high rates.
 People aged 65-plus are three times more likely than other Americans to have multiple chronic conditions.
 Additionally, Medicare reported that 93% of its spending goes to beneficiaries with more than one chronic condition.
 With complex, coinciding health needs, boomers cannot afford to have disjointed care.
 Yet, their multiple issues can almost guarantee that they see numerous providers, thus increasing their risk for conflicting and redundant services.

 Now what?
 Implications for providers